itsosmx/portfolio-v5.1/README.md

 # Built With

-My personal portfolio [osmx.me](https://osmx.me/) which features some of my github projects as well as my resume and technical skills.
+My personal portfolio [osmx.me](https://osmx.me/) which features some of my GitHub projects as well as my resume and technical skills.

 - Next.js
 - Tailwind CSS